clarkcb/xsearch/README.md

-  -h,--help                 Print this usage and exit --in-archiveext           Specify extension for archive files to include in search --in-archivefilepattern   Specify name pattern for archive files to include in search --in-linesafterpattern    Specify pattern to search the "lines-after" lines on (used with --linesafter) --in-linesbeforepattern   Specify pattern to search the "lines-before" lines on (used with --linesbefore) --includehidden           Include hidden files and directories --linesaftertopattern     Specify pattern to collect lines after up to where pattern is matched (or EOF) --linesafteruntilpattern  Specify pattern to collect lines after until pattern is matched (or EOF) --listdirs                Generate a list of the matching directories after searching --listfiles               Generate a list of the matching files after searching --listlines               Generate a list of the matching lines after searching -m,--multilinesearch      Search files as single multi-line content block --out-archiveext          Specify extension for archive files to exclude from search --out-archivefilepattern  Specify name pattern for archive files to exclude from search --out-linesafterpattern   Specify pattern to filter the "lines-after" lines on (used with --linesafter) --out-linesbeforepattern  Specify pattern to filter the "lines-before" lines on (used with --linesbefore) -P,--noprintmatches       Suppress printing of search results to stdout -p,--printmatches         Print search results to stdout* -R,--norecursive          Do not search recursively -r,--recursive            Search recursively through subdirectories* -s,--search               Specify search pattern -t,--dotiming             Measure search execution duration -u,--uniquelines          Save only search results that have unique lines from previous search results -v,--verbose              Set output mode to verbose -V,--version              Print version and exit -w,--maxlinelength        Maximum number of characters to print out per line of result (default: 150) -x,--in-ext               Specify extension for files to include in search -X,--out-ext              Specify extension for files to exclude from search -Z,--nosearcharchives     Do not search archive files (bz2, gz, tar, zip)*
+  -h,--help                 Print this usage and exit --in-archiveext           Specify extension for archive files to include in search --in-archivefilepattern   Specify name pattern for archive files to include in search --in-linesafterpattern    Specify pattern to search the "lines-after" lines on --in-linesbeforepattern   Specify pattern to search the "lines-before" lines on --includehidden           Include hidden files and directories --linesaftertopattern     Specify pattern to collect lines after up to where pattern matched --linesafteruntilpattern  Specify pattern to collect lines after until pattern matched --listdirs                Generate a list of the matching directories after searching --listfiles               Generate a list of the matching files after searching --listlines               Generate a list of the matching lines after searching -m,--multilinesearch      Search files as single multi-line content block --out-archiveext          Specify extension for archive files to exclude from search --out-archivefilepattern  Specify name pattern for archive files to exclude from search --out-linesafterpattern   Specify pattern to filter the "lines-after" lines on --out-linesbeforepattern  Specify pattern to filter the "lines-before" lines on -P,--noprintmatches       Suppress printing of search results to stdout -p,--printmatches         Print search results to stdout* -R,--norecursive          Do not search recursively -r,--recursive            Search recursively through subdirectories* -s,--search               Specify search pattern -t,--dotiming             Measure search execution duration -u,--uniquelines          Save only search results with unique lines from previous results -v,--verbose              Set output mode to verbose -V,--version              Print version and exit -w,--maxlinelength        Max length of line of result to print out (default: 150) -x,--in-ext               Specify extension for files to include in search -X,--out-ext              Specify extension for files to exclude from search -Z,--nosearcharchives     Do not search archive files (bz2, gz, tar, zip)*